NorthStarUAS/.github/profile/README.md

 This is a collection of all the UAS, flight control, EKF, ground station, data analysis, and mapping related work I've done since the middle 2000's.

+## December 2024: Pushing forward (and another flight test?)

+I would love to find at least one more day in 2024 with light winds, moderate temps, and time in my schedule to go out and test all the fixes and updates since mid-november.
+There is also plenty more work to do porting the remaining tasks (parametric path following, glide and excitation tasks, and survey route generation.)
+If I get bored with that, I really hope to get back working on my ideas of generating control laws directly from flight test data (just fly around a bit ...) along with generating a functional flight simulator for HIL testing also directly from flight test data.

+## November 2024: First Test Flight!

+On November 15 I went out and actually test flew all the work so far.
+Yes I had missed a few things in testing so the day started out rough as I worked through debugging a couple things, and then after that I got about an hour and 45 minutes of fully autonomous flight, including a successful autoland.
+Much of the remainder of November was spent working through the squaks I discovered and working through logfile and post-process scripts to catch up with all the message changes.

 ## October 2024: Working towards Aircraft Integration

 Continuing tweaks and polishing of code as I work through the next aircraft integration.
 For example: I ran into a not-fully-understood issue with parsing sbus input, so I updated to the latest BFS sbus library code and made the corresponding API updates to the calling layers.
 Hoping for full integration by the end of October with a first flight soon after.